 Russian customs also assess a processing fee for vehicles arriving in port.
 This fee is assessed on a sliding scale relative to the total cost of the vehicle.
 At the low end, the fee can be 5,500 rubles; at a maximum, it can be 100,000 rubles.
-This fee, as well as all of the taxes and duties outlined above, must be paid in advance of your vehicle’s arrival in port.
+This fee, and all taxes and duties outlined above, must be paid in advance before the vehicle’s arrival.

-Once your used vehicle has been registered in Russia, you will also be subject to a transportation tax.
-Russia’s various regional governments assess this tax, and as such it varies from place to place.
-In addition to this tax, though, you may also be liable for a luxury tax on your vehicle if it has an assessed value of 3 million rubles or more.
+Once your used vehicle has been registered in Russia, you will also pay transportation tax.
+Russia’s various regional governments assess this tax, and as such, it varies from place to place.

 As you can see, Russia’s import duties and taxes for used vehicles are quite complex.
-In fact, for certain vehicles, the total of these duties and taxes can be in excess of the car’s value.
-Therefore, be sure to gain a better appreciation for these things before arranging to import a used U.S. vehicle into Russia.
+In fact, for certain vehicles, the total of these duties and taxes can be more than the car’s value.
+Gain a better appreciation for these things before arranging to import a used U.S. vehicle into Russia.
 For more information, you can consult this overview of import duties and taxes provided by Russia’s Federal Customs Service (FCS).
 To visit their main website (offered in English), go here.

 How to Register an Imported Used Car in Russia

-Vehicle registration in Russia is overseen by the State Road Traffic Safety Inspectorate (abbreviated GIBDD in Russian) and is handled by local offices throughout the country.
+Vehicle registration in Russia is overseen by the State Road Traffic Safety Inspectorate (abbreviated GIBDD in Russian).
+Handled by local offices throughout the country.
 When presenting your vehicle for registration with GIBDD, you will need to provide the following documentation: